-Why Hanging on Brick Is Challenging
+Why Hanging on Brick Is Tricky

-Evaluate What You’re Hanging
+Step 1: Evaluate What You’re Hanging

 Method 1: Adhesive Brick Clips or Hooks (No Drilling)

-Best For:
+Best for:

 • Artwork under 5 lbs

-• Decorative lights
+• Decorative lights or garlands

-• Seasonal decorations
+• Seasonal décor

 Tools/Materials: